How much water will we use?

 What is Bisphenol A (BPA) and what plastic containers contain this substance?

 Bisphenol A (BPA) is an organic synthetic compound which is poorly soluble in water.
 BPA is employed to make certain plastics and epoxy resins.
 In July 2014, the FDA updated its perspective on the use of BPA in food contact applications, confirming that "BPA is safe at the current levels occurring in foods" based on extensive research.

 The only product size in our offerings that uses a plastic that contains BPA is our 5 gallon bottle.
 For those that would prefer, we are able to deliver exclusively BPA- free 5 gallon containers, please request prior to delivery.
 For customers that only want drinking water in glass, we offer Mountain Valley Spring Water.

 Does Crystal Clear Bottled Water contain Fluoride?

-No, we remove fluoride.* Customers should do their own research, there is information available at Flouride Alert
+No, Fluoride is removed.
+Customers should do their own research, there is information available at Flouride Alert

 among other sources.

 Does Crystal Clear Bottled Water contain Nitrates?

 No, all minerals are removed to achieve a purified drinking water.
 Customers who prefer minerals in their water can choose one of our available spring waters such as Mountain Valley Spring Water or Chippewa Spring Water.

 How does Crystal Clear Water purify the water?